BANGAUTOGLASS

 Quarter glass replacement on a Porsche 718 Cayman is frequently covered under comprehensive auto insurance, which applies to glass damage caused by road debris, vandalism, and other non-collision events.
 Whether a deductible applies depends on your specific policy and coverage structure — some comprehensive policies carry a separate, lower deductible for glass claims.

 If you haven't already started a claim, Bang AutoGlass can assist you through the process — helping you understand what information to gather and how the claim typically works with your insurer.
-We do not file the claim on your behalf, but we'll help make the process as straightforward as possible.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 On the cost side, several factors influence what you'll pay: the specific trim and model year of your 718 Cayman, whether the replacement glass includes embedded antenna or defroster elements, whether any sensor inspection or verification is needed, and whether you're paying out of pocket or using insurance.
 The best way to get an accurate figure is to request a quote based on your specific vehicle and its options.